An Important Announcement from Garbo

 How to Have the DTR conversation

-Taking a romantic relationship to the next level is serious business — but you shouldn’t be sweating it!
-If you are nervous for the conversation, this could be a sign of bigger red flags you should be worried about.
-If you’re excited and think they’re eager to also define the relationship, then it’s time!
+Taking a romantic relationship to the next level can be serious business — but you shouldn’t be sweating it too much.
+If you are super nervous for the conversation, this could be a sign of bigger red flags you should be worried about.
+If you’re excited and think they’re eager to also define the relationship, then you should go for it!

 First, you want to initiate the conversation in a way that does not alarm the other person.
 Using phrases like “we need to talk” may make someone feel they’re being pressured or that they or the relationship may be in trouble.
 This won’t set the stage for a healthy, productive conversation.